A page for handpan enthusiasts !

 Our Shellopan cooperative has been built up since 2010 thanks to a lot of sharing.
 Continuing in this spirit of sharing with all those who have helped us to progress, we have chosen to publish the information that we feel is most useful to anyone interested in handpan making.

-- Shells, the starting point for any handpan making project
+- The history of the shells, the starting point for any handpan making project (updated 09/09/2025)

 - About nitriding steel